Western Balkans Regulation: Hiring to Germany

 No receipt of German welfare in the last 24 months

-The applicant must not have received German social benefits (Bürgergeld) in the 24 months before the application.
+The candidate must not have received German social benefits (Bürgergeld) in the 24 months before applying.

 4

-The applicant applies at the German embassy in their home country.
+The candidate applies at the German embassy in their home country.
 They cannot apply from within Germany on a tourist visa.

 Not required: qualification recognition, minimum salary, German language skills, university degree, or vocational training certificate.

-The regulation has an annual quota of 25,000 approvals per year (since the 2024 expansion from 25,000).
+The regulation has an annual quota of 50,000 approvals per year — doubled from 25,000 when it was made permanent in June 2024.
 The quota resets on January 1st each year.

 1